✅ Marta from Armenia just got her digital-nomad visa

 What do I get?

-A full Spanish residence permit for 3 years for you and your family — spouse, children, parents — if you apply from within Spain, or a national D visa for 1 year if you apply via the Spanish consulate where you reside
+A Spanish residence permit for you (and often your family — spouse/partner, children, and dependent parents) if you apply from within Spain, or a national D visa if you apply via the Spanish consulate where you reside

 The spouse or person with an analogous affective relationship, minor children or adults who, depending economically on the holder, have not constituted a family unit by themselves, and dependent ascendants who join or accompany the foreigners may request, jointly and simultaneously or successively, the authorization and, where appropriate, the visa.